 United for Macarthur was a partnership between Campbelltown City Council and the Walker Corporation, who were eager to deliver both economic and social benefits to a region ready to capitalise on its potential.

-After submitting separate expression of interest documents to Football Federation Australia (FFA), the two bids merged to deliver a compelling final proposal that was ultimately irresistible to the sport’s governing body.
+After submitting separate expression of interest documents to Football Australia, the two bids merged to deliver a compelling final proposal that was ultimately irresistible to the sport’s governing body.

 Community forums and surveys identified that community engagement, particularly with the young people of region, would be a critical success factor for the new club.
 This key principle drove the bid forward with a clear, united purpose.

-In December 2018, FFA announced that South West Sydney would indeed have its own Hyundai A-League club playing out of Campbelltown Stadium from 2020.
+In December 2018, FFA announced that South West Sydney would indeed have its own Isuzu UTE A-League Men’s club playing out of Campbelltown Stadium from 2020.

 And so, thanks to the shared vision and drive of a group of passionate, tenacious people, Macarthur FC was created.